 In March 2021, we received an EUA from the FDA for our COVID-19 Test Kit, allowing us to be the first molecular diagnostic test authorized for at-home and over-the-counter use.
 We are developing our expected future care offerings to be available in an over-the-counter setting as well, and direct-to-consumer marketing is one of our key initiatives to increase awareness of our Cue Integrated Care Platform.
-We are initially targeting direct-toconsumer sales through our owned sales platform, on our website and through our Cue Health App.
+We are initially targeting direct-to-consumer sales through our owned sales platform, on our website and through our Cue Health App.
 Additionally, we are exploring direct-to-consumer sales through channel partnerships and retail distributors to further provide our platform to individuals.
+We anticipate selling our Cue Readers and Cue COVID-19 Test Kits individually and we may also sell through a membership model that allows consumers to have access to discounted pricing and other services, such as telemedicine, in return for annual commitments.
+The direct-to-customer segment may be more price sensitive than other segments, resulting in a potential negative impact to our product gross margins.
+We expect to launch our direct-to-consumer sales in the fourth quarter of 2021.

-Strategic Collaborations and other Agreements
+Strategic Collaborations and Certain Other Agreements